Next-Generation Wireless Networks

 - MNOs are starting to virtualise their networks and are benefiting from C-RAN's expanded deployment options.

-- The 5G standards activities provide an early look at how and when 5G will be deployed – the Internet of Things (IoT) and indoor coverage will be the early use cases.
+- The efforts being made to produce 5G standards provide an early view of how and when 5G will be deployed – fixed–wireless access (FWA) and enhanced mobile broadband (eMBB) will be the early use cases as operators develop 5G business cases.

 - Pre-5G standards research and development activity may lead to non-standard 5G solutions.